Save the Children

 influence policy and thinking, and identify key areas of potential cooperation,

-including programme funding. - Represent Save the Children as needed with key institutional, corporate, foundation
+• Represent Save the Children as needed with key institutional, corporate, foundation

-and other donors. - Cultivate excellent working relationships with and serve as generalist focal point SC
+• Cultivate excellent working relationships with and serve as generalist focal point SC

-Members and donor agencies on aspects of new business development - Propose and facilitate creative ways of donor engagement, working with
+Members and donor agencies on aspects of new business development

-communications and operations teams to execute. - Ensure teams have best practice approach and system to planning, and undertaking
+• Ensure teams have best practice approach and system to planning, and undertaking

-stakeholder engagement with identified prospects and ongoing key partnerships. - Maintain an updated donor engagement plan and tracker, leading and following up
+• Maintain an updated donor engagement plan and tracker, leading and following up

 on agreed actions with relevant teams as needed and ensuring key contacts and